If you’re looking for link building services, you may already be falling behind.

-Let’s say you generate 10 links to an asset, but it also has an average value of $1K per month in terms of direct monetization.
+Let’s say you generate 10 links to an asset through digital PR, but it also has an average value of $1K per month in terms of direct monetization.
 Or maybe your ability to retarget that audience that might be on average $12K per year.
 Compare that to just the 10 links by themselves.
 That math just blows away the 10 links by themselves.

 You can see how if that company can orchestrate and drive value via top funnel, they’ll be able to spend much much more in content marketing activity and thereby link building activity to actually outpace the economic engine of that other company that is just trying to prop up their website via pure SEO activity.